We examine XJ40’s turbulent conception and ask, was this the last Jaguar?

 What time did Randle and his eleven-man team make it back to their hotel rooms to snatch a few hour’s sleep?
 Was it 4.00 Am – later still?
 But he was good at this kind of thing – after all, he’d had plenty of practice over the long years of privation and civil disobedience at Browns Lane throughout the previous decade.

-A moment too perhaps to reflect upon XJ40 itself.
+A moment too perhaps to reflect upon the car itself.
 He was told that was impossible as well.
 Not enough people, not enough money, too ambitious.
 Randle allowed himself a brief moment of satisfaction, but no more.
 He wasn’t here to grandstand.
-The car and his carefully selected group of speakers, each of whom would present a paper on a specific aspect of the new Jaguar, were the thing.
+The XJ40 and his carefully selected group of speakers, each of whom would present a paper on a specific aspect of the car, were the thing.
 Drilled to word-perfect precision, they would tell the assembled press, fellow engineers and visiting dignitaries a story that had defied the odds.

 Marking the beginning a series of unveilings which would take place over the next month in London, Browns Lane, Birmingham’s NEC and the Highlands of Scotland, this would be the most prestigious, and for Randle, personally satisfying.
 14 years after its creative inception, following an unprecedented degree of political upheaval, attrition and over 5 million proving miles in every imaginable terrain, Jaguar’s first all-new saloon in almost two generations was being presented.